eygraber/kotlin-duration-extensions/README.md

 2.days
 ```

-There are also extension properties supplied on `Duration` to get the underlying value as a `Double` abd as `Int`:
+There are also extension properties supplied on `Duration` to get the underlying value as a `Double` and as an `Int`:

 ```kotlin
 val duration = 2.seconds